tehmoon/helm3-chart-inflator/README.md

 Additionally, this plugin can use a custom `values.yaml` to be used by helm.
 This enables the template to be kustomized by environment.

+Caution: by default it is using `--no-hooks`, meaning that all the helm hook won't be deployed.
+To deploy them, use the `showOnly` field, which will run the plugin for each files and only display it.

 ## Requirements:

    - `python3`